 Add the broth, cauliflower, potatoes, seasoning, and cumin.
 Bring to a rapid simmer, then lower the heat.
 Cover and simmer gently for about 20 minutes, or until the vegetables are tender.
 Remove from the heat.

 Stir in enough rice milk to give the soup a medium-thick consistency, then season with salt and pepper.
-If time allows, let the soup stand off the heat for 1 to 2 hours then heat through before serving.
-Top each serving with 2 or 3 of the garnishes.
+If time allows, let the soup stand off the heat for 1 to 2 hours, then heat through before serving.

 Per serving: Calories: 206; Total fat: 5g; Protein: 9g; Fiber: 7g; Carbs: 35g; Sodium: 126mg